Pinterest Hidden Image

 Display ads are third-party marketing images and videos you may often see on websites, including at the bottom of this page, in the sidebar, and sprinkled throughout this post.
 They are similar to TV commercials and magazine ads.

-Bloggers generally get paid for each time an ad is merely seen by a reader for at least one second.
-The amount is calculated by a rate for every 1,000 views.
+Bloggers generally get paid for each time a reader merely sees an ad for at least one second.
+A rate for every 1,000 views calculates the amount.

 What’s good about display ads for bloggers is that we can earn income from articles for months and years after we first write them, and they keep content free for the reader.

-What’s bad about display ads is that it takes a lot of traffic for the blogger’s income to become substantial, the blogger still has to maintain the site and the articles to both keep and grow traffic, and ads can look unappealing to the reader.
+What’s bad about display ads is that it takes a lot of traffic for the blogger’s income to become substantial, the blogger still has to maintain the site and the articles, and ads can look unappealing to the reader.

 On The Literary Lifestyle: Ads account for a large percentage of my income.